 TVO also filmed my Hancock lecture at Hart House this past October for their Big Ideas program.
 The episode first aired at 5:00pm (EST) on Saturday, March 10, 2012, but can also be streamed online:

-In March, I had the pleasure of speaking and leading a quick and informal workshop at Dalhousie University, in Halifax, Nova Scotia, as part of SHIFT 2012, an free, annual, student-run planning conference.
+In March, I had the pleasure of speaking and leading a quick and informal workshop at Dalhousie University, in Halifax, Nova Scotia, as part of SHIFT 2012, a free annual student-run planning conference.

 Here are links to images and information about a couple of ongoing projects I’ve selected from last Spring/Summer (2011):